fivetran/dbt_salesforce_formula_utils/README.md

 ```

 **Output**: Formulas provided in the `fields_to_include` variable will be generated in a `select` statement for the chosen source table.

+> This option makes use of the `fivetran_formula` lookup table, which requires the package to combine fields' formulas into a SQL query for each source table.
+This option does not support double-nested formulas.

 ### Automate model creation
 If you have multiple models you need to create, you can also Leverage the [sfdc_formula_model_automation](https://github.com/fivetran/dbt_salesforce_formula_utils/blob/main/sfdc_formula_model_automation.sh) script within this project to automatically create models locally via the command line.
 Below is an example command to copy and edit.